RFC 068: Exhibitions in Content API

 Exhibitions added to Events index

-• We pull Exhibitions in the existing events index, with something marking them as Exhibitions, possibly the format field (see section below).
+• We pull Exhibitions in the existing events index, with something marking them as Exhibitions, possibly the format field (see Format section below).

 • Individual listing pages (/events, /exhibitions) would be rendered using a filter to ensure only the relevant ones are displayed.